2018 NATC Motorcycle Trials season

 The 2018 NATC trials season was the 45th season.
-It consisted of ten trials events in three main classes: Pro, Expert and Womens Pro.
+It consisted of ten trials events in three main classes: Pro, Expert and Women's Pro.
 It began on 21 April, with round one in New Mexico and ended with round ten in California on 2 September.

 Season summary

 Patrick Smage would claim his tenth NATC Trials Championship in 2018.

 Josh Roper would claim his first NATC Trials Championship Expert class title in 2018.